schrmh/SVGBook/README.md

 Current development will be in the JavaScriptTextFields branch.
 It won't differ much from the master branch but I may test some things and then just push them at this branch..
+I will try to only cherry-pick major changes to master and remove small party-done changes.

 -----
 TODO: